German vaccine regulator expects unrestricted EU approval of AstraZeneca's shot

 Health Minister Jens Spahn had previously said he does not expect an unrestricted approval of the shot.

-On Thursday, Germany’s expert vaccine committee said AstraZeneca’s vaccine should only be given to people aged 18 and 64.
+On Thursday, Germany’s expert vaccine committee said AstraZeneca’s vaccine should only be given to people aged 18 to 64.

 Our Standards: The Thomson Reuters Trust Principles.